 Parker Brothers turned the rocks into balls and released them under the NERF brand, and they were a massive hit as NERF’s foam ammo is safe for limbs and fragile furnishings.

 The 1990s saw the first rudimentary NERF blasters to fire these balls.
 While BB guns are too dangerous to fire at other people, and water guns require a warm day and open space, the NERF blaster provided the perfect solution – fun and safe indoors or out.

 Foam projectiles have come a long way in that time.
 They developed into the go-to toy shooter and now sport advanced features such as battery-assisted automatic fire and wild arrays of modification and upgrade kits.

 Of course, NERF still makes balls and other throwing toys, but it is these soft, safe blasters we love so much here.
 So much more than just a child’s toy these days, there are also countless clubs and societies for kids and adults alike to arrange and play NERF wars.
 In fact, some of the biggest, most creative companies have fights with Nerf guns, bows, and spongy artillery to relieve stress and build camaraderie.

 About Blaster Piece

-However these days NERF’s hardware has been joined on the scene by some great alternatives and there are some new kids in town such as BOOM Co and Buzz Bee.
+However, these days NERF’s hardware has been joined on the scene by some great alternatives, and some new kids are in town, such as BOOM Co and Buzz Bee.